django-functest/django-functest/docs/common.rst

       ``wait_for_reload=False`` and other tweaks.
 It does nothing when running WebTest tests.

-      For Selenium, you can specify whether we should attempt to scroll, which defaults to the value of
+      For Selenium, you can specify whether scrolling to bring the element into view should be done first, which defaults to the value of :attr:`~django_functest.FuncSeleniumMixin.auto_scroll_by_default`.
-      :attr:`~django_functest.FuncSeleniumMixin.auto_scroll_by_default`.

       For :class:`~django_functest.FuncWebTestMixin`, ``auto_follow=True``